nent/nent/README.md

 Sub-systems add functionality to other systems.
 For instance, view routes can use data expressions in their content when the data system is included.

 ### Views: `<n-views-*>`
-Independent routing and navigation system.
+In-page routing and navigation elements with no dependencies.

 - Single Page Application Routing
 - Fast navigation between views